DionSat/Water-Reuse-App/README.md

 ## About This Project

 This project was developed for the non-profit Recode (https://www.recodenow.org/).
-It is a web application to record and store various "water reuse rules", providing a central place to record how and where water can be re-used.
+It is a web application to record and store various "water reuse rules," providing a central place to record how and where water can be re-used.
 Each reuse rule also links to the pertinent city, county or state codes.